No passwords, No popups, No AI, No cost:

 Debbie,

 The semiconductor equipment industry thermally passivates stainless steel to make a thick dense oxide layer.
 It is normally done at 550 °C in very dry air (-100 °C dew point).
 If you don't use dry air you will get a nodules.
-Consult Handbook of Vacuum Technology [affil link on Amazon] (1996) edited by Dorothy Hoffman et al or Handbook of Physical Vapor Deposition (PVD) Processing [affil link on Amazon or eBay or on AbeBooks -->] (1998) by Donald M. Mattox for references.
+Consult Handbook of Vacuum Technology [on on Amazonaffil links] (1996) edited by Dorothy Hoffman et al or Handbook of Physical Vapor Deposition (PVD) Processing [on on Amazon or eBay or on AbeBooks -->affil links] (1998) by Donald M. Mattox for references.
 I don't know what would happen at 800 °C though you would certainly anneal the stainless steel.

 Donald M. Mattox